lofar-astron/factor/doc/source/facetadd.rst

 ===========================

 This operation adds both the facet calibrator and all facet sources to the data in preparation for self calibration.
+The pipeline parset for this operation is ``facetadd_pipeline.parset``.

 .. note::